-Since the H-1B visa cap was reached on June 11, 2012, U.S. employers wishing to hire a foreign worker who is a Canadian or Mexican citizen should consider the TN visa category.
+U.S. employers wishing to hire a foreign worker who is an Australian citizen should consider the E-3 visa category.

-- Valid Canadian or Mexican passport as proof of citizenship;
+- Valid Australian passport as proof of citizenship;

-- Offer letter of employment from U.S. employer, detailing the professional position and applicant’s credentials;
+- Offer letter of employment from a U.S. employer, detailing the professional position and applicant’s credentials; and

-- Proof of applicant’s qualifications, including degree, diploma, and/or experience letters; and,
+- Proof of the applicant’s qualifications, including degree, diploma, and/or experience letters.

-Once employers have identified a potential candidate for TN status, they should contact an immigration attorney to evaluate whether the offered position and the candidate’s credentials fit within one of the defined TN occupations and will support a TN application.
+Once employers have identified a potential candidate, they should contact an immigration attorney to evaluate whether the offered position and the candidate’s credentials meet the E-3 visa requirements.